7 Delicious Iwaki Souvenirs You Should Search for and Buy [Fukushima Prefecture]

 Iwaki Onahama Port has long been famous for its delicious bonito catches, but after the nuclear accident, it suffered major damage from negative rumors

-This canned product was commercialized to raise awareness of the safety and security of bonito landed at Onahama Port.
-The bonito flakes are pickled in
+This canned product was created to widely publicize the safety and security of bonito landed at Onahama Port.
+It is

-oil and made from bonito caught by the No. 1 Juwa Maru in the northern Pacific waters of Japan and landed at Onahama Port, and have a refreshing flavor.
-At 80g per can, they're very easy to use.
+bonito flakes preserved in oil, made from bonito caught by the Daiichi Juwa Maru in the northern Pacific Ocean and landed at Onahama Port, with a light and refreshing taste.
+Each can contains 80g, making it very convenient to use.
+It's

-Mix them into salads or omelets, use them as a topping, or toss them with mayonnaise for a sandwich filling.
-Keep them handy and keep them on hand.
+handy to keep on hand to mix into salads and omelets, use as a topping, or mix with mayonnaise to make a sandwich filling.

 You can get it at Lalamew, Sky Store, and supermarkets in Iwaki City